manuelbieh/react-book/basics/jsx-an-introduction.md

 {% hint style="info" %}
 * Multi-line JSX has to be surrounded by parentheses
-* JSX include JavaScript expressions.
+* JSX includes JavaScript expressions.
 These have to be contained in braces and can then be used in props
 * To use HTML elements, the DOM Element Interface writing standard has to be used \(`htmlFor` instead of `for`, `className` instead of `class`\)
 * CSS inline styles have to be written as a JavaScript object
 * Comments are put within braces and use multi-line comment Syntax: `{/* */}`